Katze719/LiteView/README.md

 # 🌟 LiteView

+Inspired by the need for a simple, cross-platform screen viewer.

 LiteView is a lightweight screen viewer application built with Python and PyQt6.
 It allows you to preview and select monitors, and dynamically view their content in real-time. 🚀

 ## ✨ Features